Leandro Juncos: Career

 Born in Miami to a Brazilian mother and Argentine father, Juncos competed in a handful of karting races but mainly took up football in his native Argentina in his youth.
 After ending his football career in 2023 to focus on motorsports, Juncos joined his father's team as an assistant engineer for Agustín Canapino in his countryman's rookie year in IndyCar.

 In late 2023, Juncos began testing USF Juniors machinery with DEForce Racing, before stayed with the team to make his series debut the following year.
 Racing in all but two rounds, Juncos scored a best result of fourth in race two at Barber en route to a 19th-place points finish.
 After the season, Juncos tested USF Pro 2000 machinery for Turn 3 Motorsport.

 Juncos then tested GB3 machinery in late 2024 and early 2025 with Chris Dittmann Racing, but ultimately opted to join Hillspeed to drive in the 2025 GB4 Championship.
 Starting off the season with a double fourth-place finish at Donington Park, Juncos then scored his maiden podium of the season at Silverstone by finishing third in race three.
 In the following two rounds, Juncos finished no higher than eighth at Oulton Park and no higher than fifth at Snetterton, Juncos scored a double second-place finish in the second Silverstone round.
-At Brands Hatch, Juncos finished only scored a fifth-place finish, before taking his only win of the season in the season-ending round at Donington Park to jump to fifth in points.
+At Brands Hatch, he finished only scored a fifth-place finish, before taking his only win of the season in the season-ending round at Donington Park to jump to fifth in points.
 At the end of the year, Juncos tested Indy NXT machinery for his father's team at Autobahn Country Club, and also tested Formula Regional machinery for Van Amersfoort Racing at Monza.

+The following year, Juncos joined TJ Speed Motorsports to race in the USF Pro 2000 Championship.